Kalakpa Game Production Reserve

-Kalakpa Game Production Reserve is a 32,020 hectare forest reserve in Ghana.
+Kalakpa Game Production Reserve is a 32,020 ha forest reserve in Ghana.

-Location

-The reserve is located in the southeastern part of the Country, about 120 kilometers northeast of the capital Accra and about 30 kilometers south from the Volta Regional capital, Ho.

-Description
+History

 The protected area was founded in 1975 by the Ghanaian government, located on the foothills of the Togo Mountains in the Ho Municipal Area.
-Before this area became an animal reserve, it served mainly as preferred hunting area for expatriates in Ghana.
+Before this area became an animal reserve, it served mainly as a preferred hunting area for expatriates in Ghana.

-In this animal reserve you can find, apart from lions and elephants.
-Among other animals there is a variety of buffaloes, antelopes, baboons and smaller mammals in the reserve.
-The bird world is worth seeing here.
-The reserve also boasts many butterfly species.
+Geography

+The reserve is located in the south-eastern part of the country, about 120 km north-east of the capital Accra and about 30 km south of the Volta Regional capital, Ho.

+Environment

+The reserve lies within the forest/savanna ecotone and contains several rocky hills.
+The vegetation is dominated by dry Borassus–Combretum woodland crossed by galleries of dry semi-deciduous rainforest.

+It has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.